oadenekan/fun-ai/README.md

 # fun-ai
-Clone repository
+Clone repository <br/>
-Run npm install to install dependent package
+Run npm install to install dependent packages<br/>
-Run npm start to see the view on browser
+Run npm start to see the view on browser<br/>
-Write a word or sentence in the textarea that you would like fun-ai API to generate with as a sentence Click on the submit button
+Write a word or sentence in the textarea that you would like fun-ai API to generate with as a sentence<br/>
+Click on the submit button<br/>
-Response will be shown below ordered by newest
+Response will be shown below ordered by newest<br/>